-amenability.
-It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding the case, this should be reported with an explanation of the basis of the See the 2020 Mineral Resources and Ore Reserves Report. metallurgical assumptions made.
+The basis for assumptions or predictions regarding metallurgical amenability.
+It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
+Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.